"What do you mean, Cynthia was attacked?!" Madison screeched into her cell phone.

 "SAMANTAGILA!"
 Madison called out in a voice that reverberated within the garage.

-It could have been the sound of her name, or hearing the voice of her antagonist, but the lamia froze for a moment before her head turned agonizingly slowly, her eyes unerringly finding her most hated opponent.
+It could have been the sound of her name, or hearing the voice of her hated antagonist, but the lamia froze for a moment before her head turned agonizingly slowly, her crazed emerald green eyes unerringly finding her most despised opponent.
 There was nothing rational within those eyes, only a bestial cunning that superseded all possibility of humanity.

 "Samantagila," Madison began her liturgy.
 "For crimes against the preternatural community and for the murder most foul of Alicia Daniels and Leslie Springs, The Council finds you guilty by your own prior admission," she whispered only loud enough for the three of them to hear.
 "For such crimes you are hereby sentenced to death, said sentence to be carried out immediately."